chriso23/firebase-web-app/README.md

-## Firebase Web Sample
+# Firebase Web Sample Project

+## Introduction

-This sample project demonstrates how to use [Firebase](https://firebase.google.com/) to build a real-time chat app.
+This sample project demonstrates how to use [Firebase](https://firebase.google.com/) to quickly build and deploy a real-time chat app using Firebase services and products.

+## Get started

+*Coming soon*

 ## License